-Appraising a piece of jewellery means determining its value at that point in time.
-To be able to appraise an item of jewellery, appraisers must identify it correctly and then evaluate its quality.
+Appraising a piece of jewellery means determining its value at a specific time in a specific market for a specific purpose.
+To be able to appraise an item of jewellery, appraisers must identify it correctly, then evaluate its quality, and finally assign a fully researched opinion of value.
 They must also be able to convey their findings in a written report, justify their process and abide by a professional code of ethics.

 Very often, the role of a gemmologist is confused with that of an appraiser.
-Although gemmology and appraisal are complementary disciplines, they are two distinct specialties.
-A gemmologist is an expert in identifying gems, whereas an appraiser assesses their quality and determines their value in light of the commercial context and market pressures.
+Although gemmology and valuation science are complementary disciplines, they are two distinct specialties.
+A gemmologist is an expert in identifying gems, whereas an appraiser assesses the item’s quality and determines the value in light of the commercial context and market pressures.

 An appraisal is an unbiased opinion as to the identity, composition, qualities and values described in an appraisal document, which is the official report of the appraisal.
 The document must include a detailed description of the item, using recognized terminology and grading systems.

 The Canadian Jewellers Association represents consumer trust and confidence within the jewellery-buying public.
-With ethics and social responsibility at the forefront, CJA members aim to provide their customers with the highest quality of service and information available when it comes to appraising both gemstones and jewellery.
+With ethics and social responsibility at the forefront, CJA members aim to provide their customers with the highest quality of service and information available when it comes to appraising gemstones, jewellery, and watches.